Schoggi-Mimi/bachelor-thesis/README.md

 **Parameters:**
 - `--image_path`: Path to the image to be evaluated.
-- `--model_path`: Path to the model.
+- `--model_path`: Path to the pre-trained model file.

 </details>

 <details>
 <summary><h3>Training</h3></summary>

-To train the model, run the following command:
+To train a new model using the provided configuration file, run the following command:

 ```sh
 python train.py --config_path config.yaml